-Privacy setting - To be compliant with GDPR regulations and to respect your Nimbus user's privacy you can hide the "User Statistics" widget from the Service's respective Reporting view.
+TENANT ADMIN Privacy setting - To be compliant with GDPR regulations and respect Nimbus user privacy you can hide the "User Statistics" widget from the Service's respective Reporting view.

 → The "Task Heatmap" widget will utilize the remaining space within the Reporting view.

 Note that this setting is only affecting the Frontend reporting and not the actual Nimbus Reporting Model backend data.
 You can still evaluate / anonymize call data within Power BI Paginated Reports.

 Shows workflow related settings.
 Use the pull-down to choose any of the Workflows of your team.

 Note that you can switch between workflows available within your Organization Units but not edit their structure from within this tab.
 Defining workflows is part of Nimbus Configuration.

 Note that changing or editing any productive Workflow will immediately apply to your current service once you press "Save and Apply".
 In case of an incomplete or erroneous workflow this may cause interruptions to your daily service, including lost calls.